 RSG Pro introduces an advanced level swing that analyzes the characteristics of professional golfers’ swings.

-The Magical Pivot Point (MPP) Allows for a high-speed swing with the ideal hip rotation motion for professional golfers. –Read Now
+The Magical Pivot Point (MPP): Allows for a high-speed swing with the ideal hip rotation motion for professional golfers. –Read Now

-The Darts Shot It allows the golfer to achieve a well-timed downward swing with stability and range, similar to a professional golfer’s swing. –Read Now
+The Darts Shot: It allows the golfer to achieve a well-timed downward swing with stability and range, similar to a professional golfer’s swing. –Read Now

-Professional Approach Shots You will be able to hit short game shots well, even any kind of a lie. –Read Now
+Professional Approach Shots: You will be able to hit short game shots well, even any kind of a lie. –Read Now

-The stinger chip shot You will be able to get the ball closer to the hole where the grass around the green is thin. –Read Now
+The stinger chip shot: You will be able to get the ball closer to the hole where the grass around the green is thin. –Read Now

-Learn the club’s features and overcome bunkers Explanation is provided on the sand wedge bounce for golfers who are struggling with bunkers. –Read Now
+Learn the club’s features and overcome bunkers: Explanation is provided on the sand wedge bounce for golfers who are struggling with bunkers. –Read Now

-Robot Swing Golf V1 Basics We recommend the subscription to those who are aiming for an efficient swing.
+Robot Swing Golf V1 Basics: We recommend the subscription to those who are aiming for an efficient swing.
 Although this book is written for beginners and intermediates, it is full of content that advanced golfers should know (the laws of flight of the ball, the flying wedge, the bow wrist, etc.).
-Since the model swing used as an example is that of Tiger Woods, it should be a helpful reference. –Read book
+Since the model swing used as an example is that of Tiger Woods, it should be a helpful reference. –Read Now

 For an explanatory video, please click the YouTube logo.